Chapter 2: Building Your First Web Server

 return {"message":f"Hello {username}"}

-default: The default value if the query parameter isn't providedmin_length/max_length: String length validationsle,lt,ge,gt: Integer value validationspattern: A regex pattern to match against the query parameteralias: An alternative parameter name that can be used instead
+default: The default value if the query parameter isn't providedmin_length/max_length: String length validationsle,lt,ge,gt: Integer value validationspattern: Regex pattern to match against the query parameteralias: An alternative parameter name that can be used instead

 The Request Body and Pydantic